cocos/cocos-docs/en/physics/index.md

-# Physics system
+# 2D Physics and Collision

+This section details 2D Physics and Collision.
+For information about 3D, please refer to [3D Physics and Collision](../physics-3d/index.md).

-The physics system in Creator consists of two parts:
+The 2D Physics and Collision in Creator consists of two parts:

 - [Collider component](collision/index.md)
 - [Box2D physics engine](physics/index.md)